traefik/traefik/docs/content/migration/v2-to-v3.md

 `Query` can take a single value to match is the query value that has no value (e.g. `/search?mobile`).

 `HostHeader` has been removed, use `Host` instead.

+## PassHostHeader

+In v3, the `PassHostHeader` config option has been moved to the [ServersTransport](../routing/services/index.md#passhostheader) resource.

+## ResponseForwarding.flushInterval

+In v3, the `ResponseForwarding.flushInterval` config option has been removed as chunked responses are now handled automatically.

+## HTTP/2

+In v3, HTTP/2 is disabled by default between Traefik and the backends unless it is enabled in the configured [ServersTransport](../routing/services/index.md#passhostheader) or the backend URL uses the `h2c` scheme.

+## ServersTransport

+In v3, the `default` [ServersTransport](../routing/services/index.md) should now be configured in the dynamic configuration.
+The ServersTransport resource now contains the [tls](../routing/services/index.md#tls) and [http](../routing/services/index.md#http) top level config options.